UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Website

-Fidelity’s overall website is very detailed, offering market news, insights from experts, fund picks and an overview of all the main stock markets.
+Fidelity’s overall website is very detailed, offering market news, insights from experts, fund picks, and an overview of all the main stock markets.

 Like with the mobile app, I didn’t find it easy to search stocks or funds or to get investment inspiration when logging in to my online account.
-When buying a share, you are prompted to start typing to search investments, so you have to know what you plan to buy.
+When buying a share, you are prompted to start typing to search for investments, so you have to know precisely what you plan to buy.

-You must invest at least £25 each time, so you can’t buy a small amount of shares – unlike with Freetrade or Trading 212 where you can invest just a few pounds.
+You must invest at least £25 each time, so you can’t buy a small amount of shares — unlike with Freetrade or Trading 212 where you can invest just a few pounds.
 Fidelity’s charges of £7.50 per trade would not make it worthwhile to buy small amounts of shares anyway.
+You also can’t invest in fractional shares, which is another downside for investors with small amounts as you’d have to buy at least one whole share.

 Feature Fidelity International logoFidelity International